 Train information.

-Click on ‘View train formations’ for the desired connection.
-The illustration with the passenger coaches shows for each stop in which section the passenger coach for wheelchairs is located and where 1st and 2nd class are.
-You can also find other useful information on wheelchair spaces with accessible toilet, restaurant, bike spaces, family coach etc.
+Select your desired connection in the online timetable.
+Click on the detailed information about the connection in the right-hand column.
+A window will open with the journey information and the train formation.
+The illustration with the passenger coaches shows for each stop in which sector the passenger coach for wheelchairs is located and where 1st and 2nd class are.
+You can also find other useful information on wheelchair spaces with accessible toilets, restaurant, bicycle spaces, family coaches etc.

 Important: